spurwadi2/v2/_drafts/2009-01-01-style-test.md

 Let’s keep it simple.
 Italics are good to help set it off from the body text.
 Be sure to style the citation.

 <blockquote>
   Good afternoon, gentlemen.
 I am a HAL 9000 computer.
-I became operational at the H.A.L. plant in Urbana, Illinois on the 12th of January 1992.
+I became operational at the H.A.L. <q>plant in Urbana</q>, Illinois on the 12th of January 1992.
 My instructor was Mr. Langley, and he taught me to sing a song.
 If you’d like to hear it I can sing it for you. <cite>— <a href="http://en.wikipedia.org/wiki/HAL_9000">HAL 9000</a></cite>
 </blockquote>

 And here’s a bit of trailing text.

+> Good afternoon, gentlemen.
+I am a HAL 9000 computer.
+I became operational at the H.A.L. plant in Urbana, Illinois on the 12th of January 1992.
+My instructor was Mr. Langley, and he taught me to sing a song.
+If you’d like to hear it I can sing it for you. <small><cite>HAL9000</cite></small>

+> &quot;The beginning is the most important part of the work.&quot; <small><cite title="Plato">Plato</cite></small>

+> &quot;The beginning is the most important part of the work.&quot;
+> <br/><small><cite title="Plato">Plato</cite></small>

 <hr />